 Health Analytics Job Titles and Descriptions

-Healthcare data analyst – People in this position are expected to possess a deep understanding of data gathering, storage and sharing methods, and are skilled at interpreting datasets as they relate to their organization’s goals and needs.
+Healthcare Data Analyst – Expected to possess a deep understanding of data gathering, storage and sharing methods, analysts are skilled at interpreting datasets as they relate to their organization’s goals and needs.
 New data derived from research conducted by a healthcare data analyst can shape an organization’s business strategy and healthcare delivery methods.

-Clinical data manager – People in these positions are charged with the collection and analysis of relevant datasets.
-They might manage specific projects, develop training procedures for the organization, oversee a team of health data analysts and create reports based on their analysis of datasets.
+Clinical Data Manager – Charged with the collection and analysis of relevant datasets, clinical data managers manage specific projects, develop training procedures for the organization, oversee a team of health data analysts and create reports based on their analysis of data.
 They are concerned with data visualization and evaluation.

-Director of clinical quality and performance improvement – This is a quality assurance/quality control position, and duties can include evaluating how an organization uses data and making recommendations about how data can be better used to meet organizational goals.
+Clinical Quality and Performance Improvement Manager – This is a quality assurance/quality control position, and duties can include evaluating how an organization uses data and making recommendations about how data can be better used to meet organizational goals.